Cornelio Fabro

 Cornelio Fabro (Flumignano, Udine, 24 August 1911 – Rome, 4 May 1995) was an Italian Catholic priest of the Stigmatine Order and a scholastic Thomist philosopher.
 He was the founder of the Institute for Higher Studies on Unbelief, Religion and Cultures.

 Known for his prodigious philosophical production, Fabro was part of the scholastic revival of Thomism.
 One of his major contributions to twentieth-century philosophy was to draw attention to the notion of "participation" in Thomas Aquinas' metaphysics.

-Fabro was also very interested in modern philosophy, particularly the relationship of Kierkegaard's thought to Christian philosophy, the origins and nature of anthropocentrism in modern thought, and the critical analysis of "progressive" theology.
+Fabro was also very interested in modern philosophy, particularly the relationship of Søren Kierkegaard's thought to Christian philosophy, the origins and nature of anthropocentrism in modern thought, and the critical analysis of "progressive" theology.

 Early life

 Fabro was born at Flumignano, Udine, in Northern Italy on 24 August 1911 to Angelo and Anna Zanello.
 He was the third of four children including two older brothers Antonio and Secondo, and a younger sister Alma Teresina.

 Until his fifth year, he suffered from a motor disease that prevented him from speaking though he was able to communicate via signs.
 He also suffered from anorexia and cried continuously.
 A local Capuchin Fr.
 Guardiano suggested visiting the "Santuario della Madonna delle Grazie" in Udine, after which he was cured.

 During the World War he contracted typhus but was cured by a military medical doctor.
 In the summer of 1915 he was operated on for Mastoiditis at the hospital of Udine where he remained until spring 1916.
 Consequently, his early schooling was received at the hands of his older brother.

 In 1922 he transferred to the "Scuola Apostolica Bertoni" of the Congregation of the Sacred Stigmata, better known as the Stigmatines, continued his schooling in grammar schools of the Order and graduated from Scipione Maffei Junior High school.

 On 1 November 1927 he entered the novitiate of the Stigmatines in Verona.

 He was ordained a Catholic priest on 20 April 1935 at St. John Lateran Basilica.